deis/deis/docs/installing_deis/azure.rst

   For best performance, Deis clusters on Azure default to using `premium storage`_.
   This incurs an additional cost.
 Using standard storage is possible, but is unsupported as it resulted in cluster issues during testing.
+Premium storage is only available in `some regions`_.

 Finally, we can deploy.
 Choose a valid location to deploy -- you can list all locations with ``azure location list``.